microsoft/terminal/doc/specs/Configuration object for profiles.md

 ## Solution Design

-A new object in the `TerminalControl` namespace, called `UnfocusedRenderingParams`, that will contain parameters for determining how a control, in an unfocused state, should be rendered.
+A new class in the `TerminalControl` namespace, called `CustomRenderConfig`, that will contain rendering parameters. `TermControl` and `TerminalCore` will use objects of this class to pass along rendering parameters to the renderer.
-This object will be available to both `TermControl` and `TerminalCore`.

 Our `TerminalSettingsModel` will parse out that object from the settings json file and pipe it over to `TermControl`/`TerminalCore` to use.
 This will be done through `IControlSettings` and `ICoreSettings`, which